sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 *Object* *optional*.
 Used to provide a error message in addition to RESTful web services HTTP error status codes.
 The following pieces of information are to be provided:

 * code - *Number*.
 Provides a code number for the error message.
 Code numbers are defined in the SDMX 2.1 Web Services Guidelines.
+* title - *String* *optional*.
+A short, human-readable (best-language-match) summary of the problem that SHOULD NOT change from occurrence to occurrence of the problem, except for purposes of localization.
-* title - *Object* *optional*.
-A list of short, human-readable localised summary (see *[names](#name)*) of the problem that SHOULD NOT change from occurrence to occurrence of the problem, except for purposes of localization.
+* titles - *Object* *optional*.
+A list of short, human-readable localised summaries (see *[names](#names)*) of the problem that SHOULD NOT change from occurrence to occurrence of the problem, except for purposes of localization.
-* detail - *Object* *optional*.
-A list of human-readable localised explanations (see *[names](#name)*) specific to this occurrence of the problem.
+* detail - *String* *optional*.
+A human-readable (best-language-match) explanation specific to this occurrence of the problem.
 Like title, this field’s value can be localized.
 It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the error.
+* details - *Object* *optional*.
+A list of human-readable localised explanations (see *[names](#names)*) specific to this occurrence of the problem.
+Like titles, this field’s value can be localized.
+It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the error.
 * links - *Array* *optional*. *Links* field is an array of *[link](#link)* objects.
 If appropriate, a collection of links to additional external resources for the error.

-See the section on [localised strings](#localised-strings) on how the message deals with languages.
+See the section on [localised text elements](#localised-text-elements) on how the message deals with languages.

 Example:

 	{
 		"code": 150,
+		"title": "Invalid number of items in the item parameter", "titles": {
-      "title": { "en": "Invalid number of items in the item parameter" }
+			"en": "Invalid number of items in the item parameter", "fr": "Nombre invalide d'items dans le paramètre 'item'" }
 	}

 # Linking mechanism